 - 2.5 cups (approx.) mozzarella cheese, shredded – save ½ cup to top at end

-- Lay the zucchini strips on dehydrator trays and set dehydrator to a medium setting (usually I use the lowest setting when using my dehydrator in order to keep the food raw however, we will be baking the lasagna so there is no need to use a low setting) or set your oven to the lowest setting and lay out the zucchini on a baking tray.
-You may need to flip the zucchini strips half way through in order to dehydrate evenly.
+- Lay the zucchini strips on dehydrator trays and set dehydrator to a medium setting or set your oven to the lowest setting and lay out the zucchini on a baking tray.
+You may need to flip the zucchini strips half way through if you’re using an oven in order to dehydrate evenly.

 - The purpose of this step is to draw out most of the moisture from the zucchini in order to be able to roll the zucchini but not so much that is has been completely dehydrated.

 - If you are using a mandoline, I find I don’t need to dehydrate them at all however, it is a good idea to use the salt method (see above) so that you draw out a bit of the moisture to avoid it going “soupy”

 - While the zucchini is dehydrating, prep all of your ingredients.